A foodie guide on the best food to eat in Spain, and about the best dishes to try in Spain

-Although Madrid can be considered as a melting pot for many different cultures (not only other Spanish regions), there are still plenty of authentic local cuisine to try, and fantastic restaurants to visit for traditional food.
+However, there are still plenty of authentic local cuisine to try, and fantastic restaurants to visit for traditional food in Madrid.

 The climate of the region influences the food as well, so it is no wonder that meat is one of the dominant ingredients in this part of the country.

 Even if you can use your time in Madrid to try all sorts of cuisines, you should really use the chance and try local dishes such as gazpacho, the famous churros, and the typical Spanish tortillas.

 There are two kinds of ham in this world.
 One is Jamón Ibérico (Iberian ham), and the other is the sum of all other hams in existence.

 The question ‘’What do people eat in Spain?’’ can be easily answered: only the best!

 Even the back story is fascinating and includes many centuries, different rulers, and the ritual sacrifices that the pigs were used for.